stfc/PSyclone/doc/user_guide/tutorials_and_examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows the use of kernel data extraction in PSyclone for the NEMO API.
+This example shows the use of kernel data extraction in PSyclone for generic Fortran code.
 It instruments each kernel in the NEMO tracer-advection benchmark with the PSyData-based kernel extraction code.
 Detailed compilation instructions are in the ``README.md`` file, including how to switch from using the stand-alone extraction library to the NetCDF-based